Research Funded PurchasingPurchasing Department

 Discretionary purchasing without formal competition, but requires justification for the selection and reasonableness of price.

-Note: The pricing policies of suppliers used for procurements within this range should be reviewed periodically and the results maintained in a supplier procurement file.
+When the same suppliers are used repeatedly or on an ongoing basis for various procurements within this range, pricing and quality of the goods and services must be reviewed periodically and the results maintained in a supplier procurement file.

-a minimum of three written or verbal quotes.
+Solicitation of bids or proposals required, and procurement requires selection from a minimum of two written or verbal quotes.

 When Bids and Proposals are Not Required

 Bids or proposals are not required for procurements of any amount made under state contracts.

 When Bids and Proposals are Required